CartoDB/carto-vl-training/training-v2/04-data-driven-styles.md

 There's a number-type column named `total_damage` in the rail safety dataset.
 It contains the amount of damage the accident caused in dollars.

-We're using `ramp` again, but here it sizes each point by how much $ damage it's accident caused.
+We're using `ramp` again, but here it sizes each point by how much damage (in dollars) it's accident caused.
 The more costly the damage the larger the point will be.
 The `ramp` function's second parameter is an array that defines our range of point sizes.
 * Accidents with the lowest amount of damage get a marker width of 0 pixels.
 * Accidents with the highest amount of damage get a marker width of 50 pixels.

-*Here's what map looks when we zoom into North Carolina:*
+*Here's what the map looks when we zoom into North Carolina:*

 ![ramp-width](images/training-v2-04-ramp-width.png)